moiz6309/Private-Ping/README.md

 #  💬🔐 PRIVATE PING

-Welcome to the **Chat Application** – a simple, responsive, and user-friendly real-time chat app! 🌟
+Welcome to the **Private Ping** – a simple, responsive, and user-friendly real-time chat app! 🌟

 ## ✨ Features